DandelionSprout/adfilt/.github/README.md

 If you have any problems, suggestions, or a desire to help, I allow both _Issues_ and _Pull requests_ reports about any such things for the time being.
 Don't be shy to ask/tell me.
 In particular, I have a [wishlist of things](https://github.com/DandelionSprout/adfilt/issues/new?assignees=&labels=I+wish+to+help&template=forms-for-those-who-wish-to-help-me-write-lists.md&title=I+wish+to+help) that I wish for assistance from others with.

-Jeg forsikrer dere også om at det såklart er fullt mulig å kontakte meg om adblock-listen på bokmål, nynorsk, dansk eller svensk, dersom dette er ønskelig for deg/dere.
+Jeg forsikrer dere også om at det såklart er fullt mulig å kontakte meg om adblock-listene på bokmål, nynorsk, dansk eller svensk, dersom dette er ønskelig for deg/dere.
 Man er ikke nødt til å bruke engelsk hele tiden.

 ![alt text](https://raw.githubusercontent.com/DandelionSprout/adfilt/master/Images/Spr%C3%A5kflagg2.png)